-First off, let me make this clear; this is not a beginners guide.
-There’s plenty of resources available for beginners:
+First, let me clarify; this is not a beginner’s guide.
+There are plenty of resources available for beginners:

-This is for experienced operators who want to advance their Kubernetes journey by getting certified.
+This post is for experienced operators who want to advance their Kubernetes journey by getting certified.

-I have supported Kubernetes, at scale, in production since 2018.
+I have supported Kubernetes at scale and in production since 2018.
 I can run